 Data is continually being recognized for its value.
 Allowing real-time insights into company-wide analytics, IoT devices enable data collection by offering more touchpoints than have previously been available.
 This data may come in the form of purchasing patterns and customer journeys, but also allow for analysis of your production line, including stock and machinery monitoring.

 Overall, data collection through IoT devices is expected to reach 73.1 ZB (zettabytes – equal to a trillion gigabytes) by 2025, up by 422% from 2019.
-Handled correctly, this offers a lot of valuable insight to B2B businesses.
+Handled correctly, this offers valuable insight to B2B businesses.

 IoT devices reduce business costs

-By bolstering efficiency via scenarios such as the above, McKinsey estimates that by 2025 IoT integrations will help factories accrue value between $1.2 and $3.7 trillion per year.
+By bolstering efficiency through scenarios such as the above, McKinsey estimates that by 2025 IoT integrations will help factories accrue value between $1.2 and $3.7 trillion per year.

 Increased ability of self-service